December 31 2014 08:13AM

 After a disappointing showing against the Anaheim Ducks on Sunday, the Canucks are back in action against another tough division rival in the San Jose Sharks.
 Thanks to some poor play through the month of December, the lead that Vancouver built up on the rest of the Pacific division has almost completely evaporated - they now sit 2nd in the division only by virtue of having the fewest games played.

-Read on past the jump for a preview of tonight's game against the soon-to-be Brooklyn Professional Hockey Team.
+Read past the jump for a look at tonight's critical showdown against the San Jose Sharks.

 December 29 2014 10:13PM

 It would appear to be a one-sided victory when you look at the scoreboard, but Team Canada's 4-1 win over Team Finland was close, hard fought one.
 Finland, desperate to avoid dropping three straight games to open the tournament, kept the game close until late in the third period, but ultimately couldn't contain Canada's explosive offence.